-- An angry parent contacted you. - A student was struggling. - A disruptive student would not focus in class. - A staff member was not following school guidelines. - You witnessed a fight on campus. - You made a mistake on the job. - You had to communicate with a colleague who had a difficult personality. - Your class average on a test was failing. - o Your leadership solved a problem and resulted in success. - o You contributed to the development of youth outside of the classroom. - You discovered that a child had an unhealthy home life that was affecting him/her academically and socially. - Addressed the public through the media about a controversial topic concerning your school/students. - Had to remediate a teacher. - o Formally acknowledged the success of others.
+- An angry parent contacted you. - A student was struggling. - A disruptive student would not focus in class. - A staff member was not following school guidelines. - You witnessed a fight on campus. - You made a mistake on the job. - You had a student always forget their homework and lose assignments. - o You had to communicate with a colleague who had a difficult personality. - Your class average on a test was failing. - Your leadership solved a problem and resulted in success. - You contributed to the development of youth outside of the classroom. - You discovered that a child had an unhealthy home life that was affecting him/her academically and socially. - Addressed the public through the media about a controversial topic concerning your school/students. - Had to remediate a teacher.
+(Administration position question) - Formally acknowledged the success of others.